-- Website Q (the affiliate network) provides a place where advertisers (i.e. companies that have products or services to sell, sometimes called "vendors") are matched up with publishers (i.e. you, the blogger or website owner; also referred to as "affiliates").
+- Website Q (the affiliate network) is like a middleman.
+They provide a place where advertisers (i.e. companies that have products or services to sell, sometimes called "vendors") are matched up with publishers (i.e. you, the blogger or website owner; also referred to as "affiliates").
 Imagine Website Q sitting in the middle of you (the publisher/affiliate) and the company (the advertiser).

 - Advertisers strike a deal with Website Q and say "Hey, we want to sell more of Product X. We will reward any of your publishers $XX who promote Product X and it results in a sale."